-Those people displaying All members of the College Any residents travelling to the UK from Amber-listed countries who are not fully vaccinated (valid for UK and Europe/USA vaccines only) are required by current national restrictions to quarantine for 10 days off-site before staying at the College.
-A list of Staff/Senatus/Students who have possible symptoms of COVID (or confirmed case of COVID once testing is in place) is kept by the Bursar and shared with the relevant individuals to ensure no one is at risk.
-College Critical Management Team (CMT) reviewed measures above and were in support of the risk mitigation in place.
+Sanitisation cleaning regime with multiple sanitisation stations in various points in the College will be available.
+NHS QR Code on display for all visitors including casual staff to check-in.
+NHS Test and Trace is strongly encouraged Regular rapid Lateral Flow testing regime twice a week at home or with university for students Red list countries - II countries on list Any residents travelling to the UK who are not fully vaccinated are required by current national restrictions to quarantine for I0 days off-site before staying at the College.
+Others must take a PCR test before and after travelling, remain in isolation until test in UK

+·

+,

+quarantine for 10 days off-site before

+staying at the College.
+Others must take

+confirms negative.

+Regular and clear communication to

+students and Staff to be maintained

+A list of Staff/Senatus/Students who have

+possible symptoms of COVID (or confirmed

+case of COVID once testing is in place) is

+kept by the Bursar and shared with the relevant individuals to ensure no one is at

+risk.

+College Critical Management Team (CMT)

+reviewed measures above and were in

+support of the risk mitigation in place.

 The Operation Team will continue its meeting on fortnightly basis to review any potential logistics issues.
 The Ops team will interrogate all updates from the Government to ensure the College acts in a timely manner.
 Staff and Contractors will wear PPE as dictated by the tasks being undertaken and government advice.
-The College continues to follow the government guidance as COVID-19 2 x 3 = 6 symptoms of remain a serious health risk that anyone COVID-19 who displays symptoms such as a continuous cough, high fever and loss of smell and taste

-are to self-isolate until results of test return

-negative or if positive follow advice from

-NHS Test and Trace service.
-It is important

-they do not return to work until symptoms

-have fully cleared.

-I 0-day self-isolation period will only apply

-to College staff and members who are not

-fully vaccinated and have been in close

-contact with individuals confirmed as a
+Those people displaying symptoms of COVID-19 All members of the College The College continues to follow the government guidance as COVID-19 remain a serious health risk that anyone who displays symptoms such as a continuous cough, high fever and loss of smell and taste are to self-isolate until results of test return negative or if positive follow advice from NHS Test and Trace service.
+It is important they do not return to work until symptoms have fully cleared.
+10-day self-isolation period will only apply to College staff and members who are not fully vaccinated and have been in close contact with individuals confirmed as a positive case or in contact with Omicron variant.
+Close-contact are defined as someone living in the same household or in contact for more than 15' less than 2m apart.
+On 'people displaying symptoms of covid-19' - a PCR test should be organised - the test needs to be done within 5 days of developing symptoms, it is best to apply within the first

-positive case.

-Close-contact are defined as someone

-living in the same household or in contact for

-more than 15' less than 2m apart.

-On 'people displaying symptoms of covid-19'

-- a PCR test should be organised - the test

-needs to be done within 5 days of developing

-symptoms, it is best to apply within the first

-3 of symptoms, depending on availability in

-the area.
-Results should be available within

-72 hours.
-Please follow link to apply for test

-https://www.gov.uk/apply-coronavirus-test

-Strongly encouraged to follow Steps from

-NHS Test and Trace to support NHS in

-controlling rate of reproduction R and

-reducing spread

-https://www.gov.uk/guidance/nhs-test-andtrace-how-it-works

-Confidential list of suspected and confirmed

-cases is kept by Bursar in her capacity as

-Health and Safety Officer to ensure due

-process to Staff, Students and other visitors'

-safety is preserved at all times.

-/ 1